Senior Lecturer in Sociology

 Ongoing Interests: Social Theory, Capital and Labour, Governance and Citizenship, Housing, Race, South African Social Sciences.
 Editor of Social Dynamics.

-Ongoing Interests: sociology of language; language in higher education; academic literacy; science & technology studies
+Ongoing Interests: sociology of language; language in higher education; university transformation; science & technology studies

 PhD, Utrecht University, 2017.